This page was updated on 05 July 2021. To view changes, please see page updates

 These feelings might limit their own willingness to ask for help or seek support.

-When there is an opportunity, take time to talk to the child during crises.
+It is preferable that a parent explains to their child what is happening.
+This may not always be possible, and it is important that a child is made aware of what is happening.
+When there is an opportunity, take time to talk to the child during the crisis.
 Let them know what is happening, that their parent is being looked after and that they themselves will be taken care of.
 Ask them about their worries and provide them with accurate information.
 Remember that kids will often see things very differently than adults.
+Consider using The immediate story tool.

 To learn more about talking to children about their parent’s mental health issue, refer to Talking with Children within this kit.